api3dao/old-api3-docs/guides/configuring-airnode.md

 endpointId = ethers.utils.keccak256(ethers.utils.defaultAbiCoder.encode(['string'], [`${oisTitle}/${endpointName}`]));
 ```
 However, you can set `endpointId` to an arbitrary `bytes32` value (e.g., `0x0000000000000000000000000000000000000000000000000000000000000123`), and as long as the requester uses the same `endpointId` while making requests to this endpoint, it will work fine.
-If you are not using the convention described above, make sure that your endpoints have different IDs.
+If you are not using the recommended convention, make sure that your endpoints have different IDs.

 ### `nodeSettings`